flow-project/flow/docs/source/tutorial.rst

     class myScenario(Scenario):

-The inputs to cistar's base scenario class are:
+The inputs to flow's base scenario class are:

 -  **name**: the name assigned to the scenario
 -  **generator\_class**: the generator class we created